What is cryotherapy?

 - Focal cryotherapy only treats the part of the prostate where the cancer is.
-It uses fewer needles, which means that less healthy tissue is frozen than in whole-prostate cryotherapy.
+It uses fewer needles, which means less healthy tissue is frozen than in whole-prostate cryotherapy.

 Who can have cryotherapy?

-In the UK, cryotherapy is only available in specialist centres or as part of a clinical trial.
-This is because it is newer than some treatments, so we don't know as much about the risk of side effects or how well it works in the long term.
+In the UK, cryotherapy is only available either in specialist centres or as part of a clinical trial.
+This is because it is newer than some other treatments, so we don’t know as much about the risk of side effects or how well it works in the long term.

 Speak to your doctor about whether cryotherapy is a suitable option for you and whether it’s available in your area.